jhudsl/ottrpal/.github/ISSUE_TEMPLATE/problem-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-What does the render look like versus what did you write and supply to `leanbuild`?
+What does the render look like versus what did you write and supply to `ottr`?

 **Additional context**
 Add any other context about the problem here.